 Our search modifiers make it easy to narrow your search based on specific details.
 Modifier options include...

-- Has.
-This modifier suggests options regarding file, images, video, event, or url.
-If selected, the modifier will show the most recent three articles including your chosen term.
-You can also select a modifier under the has tab and include another term to make even more precise.
+Has.
+This modifier suggests options including file, images, video, event, or URL.
+If selected, the modifier will show the most recent three articles including your keyword.
+You can also select a modifier under the has tab and include another term to make your results even more precise.

 Before.
 This distinguishes a search that is before your specific date.

 After.
 This distinguishes a search that is after your specific date.